 The in-person course list also includes those that will be offered off-campus, representing clinical courses and internship courses students would take in hospitals, schools, and other third-party organizations, pending partner organizations’ agreement.

-SDSU will house approximately 3,500 students in on-campus residence halls, and offer students with academic support and residential programs, respecting distancing requirements and increased health and safety protections.
+In spring 2021, SDSU will house approximately 1,700 students in on-campus residence halls, offering students academic support and residential programs, respecting distancing requirements and increased health and safety protections.

 With public health in mind, and to allow undergraduates to be on campus with their peers, faculty, and staff as safely as possible, student housing is guaranteed to those who: